nartkosova/markdown-cv/index.md

 ## About Me

 I'm Nart Kosova, a student residing in Finland, studying for a major in Software Development.
-I have a lot of passion, dedication, and strong work ethic, I excel in collaborative environments, especially when working with international teams.
-I have experience with people from different cultures and background, which has helped me become a better team player.
+I have a lot of passion, dedication, and strong work ethic, I excel in collaborative environments and I have experience with people from different cultures and backgrounds, which has helped me become a better team player.
 I approach tasks with enthusiasm and am committed to achieving our goals together.

 ## Currently